zuri-training/TeamSparrowpp-qr_gen/README.md

   `Share` Authenticated users can share Generated QR codes to Twitter, Facebook or Even as an Email.

-  `Responsive` Allow user save data and come back to it.
+  `Responsive` Allow user save data and come back to it..

   <br><br>